swissalpine/GARMIN-xDrip-Spike-Nightscout-Watchface/README.md

 Garmin Connect Mobile App > Garmin Devices > Your device > Sounds & Alerts > Smart Notifications.<br />
 Check if  the notifications under "General Use" and "During an Activity" are enabled (Show: all, Privacy: off, Alert: not "none").

-*Q:* The watchfaces has a delay with respect to what's shown in xDrip+.
+*Q:* The watchfaces has a delay with respect to what's shown in xDrip+ etc..
 What can I do?
 <br/>
-*A:* If you think the synchronisation between the app and xDrip+ isn't perfect adjust the delay in the settings.
+*A:* If you think the synchronisation between the app and xDrip+ isn't perfect adjust the delay in the settings.<br />
+If you still get values only every 10 minutes despite adjusting the delay, then you can also disable the algorithm that tries to approach the time of the measurement.
+Then the watch will stubbornly ask for a new value every 5 minutes:<br />
+Garmin Connect Mobile App > Your Device > Appearance > Watchfaces > xDrip+/Spike/Nightscout Watch > Settings:<br />
+Size of the additional delay of the query: "Query strict every 5 min. ..."
+(Scroll up!)

 *Q:* After some time, the blood glucose values are no longer updated ...
 <br />